Satisfactory Academic Progress (SAP)

 The qualitative standard is determined by the student's cumulative grade point average (GPA) at a specific grade level.

-The quantitative standard is based on a student's completion rate, or the successful completion of a minimum number of credits of the total credits attempted for each term of attendance at the University.
+The quantitative standard is based on a student's completion rate, or the successful completion of a minimum number of credits of the total credits attempted.

 How is academic progress measured?